Tickets and prices

 Opening times vary:

-During Belgian term times, the Pass is open on Monday, Tuesday, Thursday and Friday, from 9am until 4pm; it is also open for the last weekend of the month, from 1pm to 6pm.
+- During Belgian term times, the Pass is open on Monday, Tuesday, Thursday and Friday, from 9am until 4pm; it is also open each Sunday, from 10am to 6pm.

 We recommend always looking at the calendar to check our opening times.